sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 *Day 5: I used ggplot in R to create the visualization, as well as adding the BYU logo using ggimage.
 The data came from [BYU's official data page](https://data.byu.edu/0000018f-0714-d406-a19f-c75e9aca0000/cds-2023-2024-pdf),*

 *Day 6: I used Python to wrangle the data and create the visualization, and the Baltimore crime data can be found at [this link](https://data.baltimorecity.gov/datasets/baltimore::nibrs-group-a-crime-data/about).*

+*Day 7: I used Tableau for the visualization, and the Gini index data was downloaded at [this link](https://worldpopulationreview.com/country-rankings/gini-coefficient-by-country).*